SPRY, Constance (1886-1960)

 Rise to Fame

 The move to her shop in South Audley Street marked her arrival as the most fashionable florist in London.
 In the same year she published Flower Decoration, the first of her 13 books, and established the Constance Spry Flower School.

 One of Spry's most daring displays was the great urns of flowering cow parsley which she used to decorate the wedding of Jo Grimond and Laura Bonham Carter in 1938, confirming the vogue for ‘country weeds’.
 She counted Edward, the Prince of Wales, as one of her favourite clients and, after his abdication, travelled to France to decorate his wedding to Wallis Simpson in 1937.
 As a consequence, Spry received no commissions from Buckingham Palace until 1947 when she was asked to supervise the flowers at Princess Elizabeth’s wedding.

 The onset of war inevitably meant her business was pared down but Spry kept the shop in the public eye by decorating the sandbags outside it.
 She turned much of her garden over to growing vegetables and keeping chickens and began to write a cookery book.
 Come in to the Garden, Cook was published in 1942, and by 1945 Spry had reopened her flower school in partnership with a cookery school run by Rosemary Hume.
 The two women were to become lifelong friends and went on to co-write The Constance Spry Cook Book (1956), although it was published only under Spry’s name at the insistence of her publishers.

-Spry was appointed the OBE in the Coronation Honours.
+Spry was appointed OBE in the Coronation honours.
 On the day she received the honour she was so overwhelmed she escaped Buckingham Palace and took a taxi to her shop at 64 South Audley Street, which was her refuge.